jyy009/task-list-vite/README.md

 A task tracker app where users can organize their task list.
 Built with React + Vite, node.js and MongoDB.
 Custom built backend using RESTful API that supports adding, getting and deleting todo entries.

+User can add a project category for which the tasks can be organized into.
+User can create a new task, view all tasks, view tasks by category, and delete tasks.

 ## How to run

 - Clone the repository